Welcome to the Premier Website for Professional Business Analysis

 Defining Cost

 • However, businesspeople also use the term cost widely—and appropriately—when referring to other kinds of losses or negative impacts.
-Management may say, for example, that a recently-declared pay freeze has "cost the company dearly in lower employee morale."
-Or, marketers may say that the company is paying a substantial cost for damage to brand image brand image.
+Management may say, for example, that a recently declared pay freeze has "cost the company dearly in lower employee morale."
+Or, marketers may say that the company is paying a substantial cost, or heavy price, for a damaged brand image due to poor product quality.

 Exhibit 1 below recognizes both the broader meaning of cost and the accountant's narrower definition.